Hieronymus Bosch (c. 1450–1516) The Garden of Earthly Delights

-The inappropriate sexual nature , the aspect that they are underage is not clearly drawn out from the narrative.
+The inappropriate sexual nature and the aspect that they are underage is not clearly drawn out from the narrative.
 But again, Vadim comes from a mindset that celebrates youth as beauty and exaltation.

 But understand, that while American films and filmmakers have often objectified women and yes girls, the mentality of some European films and their sensibility approaches the feminine image as art.

 That it is an aesthetic object rather than merely a sex object.
-That the female form posses a primal and erotic life force.
+That the female form possesses a primal and erotic life force.
 There’s a difference between eroticism and pornography.
 Vadim is very focused on the female anatomy.
-Females walking away coming towards us, showing us the male gaze and the male stance, and female gaze as well.
-Still, coming from an aesthetic of art object, not just sex object.
+Females walking away coming towards us, showing us the male gaze and the male stance, and the female gaze as well.
+Still, coming from an aesthetic of art objects, not just sex objects.

-Are teenagers not having sex in high school now?, the statistic show that the reported incidence of sex amongst pre pubescent children has been on the rise for years.
+Are teenagers not having sex in high school now? the statistic shows that the reported incidence of sex amongst pre-pubescent children has been on the rise for years.
 Ads are sexual enticements. the images are everywhere.
-Condemning this film for being racy and inappropriate is highly hypocritical applied against most things that kids view today, on tv in films and via video games, toys that assign gender roles, the clothes that are manufactured, the images that are disseminated to young girls broadly sexualize them over and over in a mechanism of mainstream adaptation.
+Condemning this film for being racy and inappropriate is highly hypocritical and applied against most things that kids view today, on tv in films and via video games, toys that assign gender roles, the clothes that are manufactured, the images that are disseminated to young girls broadly sexualize them over and over in a mechanism of mainstream adaptation.

-Again, Vadim uses colors that are very renaissance and Bosch like.
-There is a juxtapostition of the youth lying, languidly around on the grass, freely, uninhibited which is similar to the feel of the naked figures in the painting.
+Again, Vadim uses colors that are very Renaissance and Bosch-like.
+There is a juxtaposition of the youth lying, languidly around on the grass, freely, uninhibited which is similar to the feel of the naked figures in the painting.

-The connotation being that this is where Michael ‘Tiger’ McDrew can pick from his own personal garden of earthly delights.
-The long view camera shots appear to mimic the Bosch landscapes a little. clutters of people, on green. bodies in languid pose or collectively gesticulating in the daylight
+The connotation is that this is where Michael ‘Tiger’ McDrew can pick from his own personal garden of earthly delights.
+The long-view camera shots appear to mimic the Bosch landscapes a little. clutters of people, on the green. bodies in a languid pose or collectively gesticulating in the daylight

-I know Vadim is accused of being a womanizer, objectifier and soft porn peddler, but the film winds up being thoughtful anyway.
-Roddenberry shot a lot of short skirted women as well, but Star Trek was a beloved iconic contribution to the philosophical sci-fi community that dealt with issues of race, class and war.
+I know Vadim is accused of being a womanizer, objectified, and soft porn peddler, but the film winds up being thoughtful anyway.
+Roddenberry shot a lot of short-skirted women as well, but Star Trek was a beloved iconic contribution to the philosophical sci-fi community that dealt with issues of race, class, and war.

 McDrew is not insane in the conventional sense he is sociopathic and amoral.
-He knows right from wrong as he has a strong sense of self preservation. he just has a code he lives by, by which it enforces his sense of sexism and self preservation.
+He knows right from wrong as he has a strong sense of self-preservation. he just has a code he lives by, by which enforces his sense of sexism and self-preservation.

 Tiger loves to play mind games, etc, he loves manipulating Ponce, taking this raw innocent lad and creating or grooming him for manhood as he sees it.
-He has a collection of warriors in the football team and athletes and his concubine.
-The football team is lensed like Roman warriors while the women are in modern dress but clearly the camera objectifies them as maidens up for the offering.
+He has a collection of warriors on the football team and athletes and his concubine.
+The football team is lensed like Roman warriors while the women are in modern dress but clearly, the camera objectifies them as maidens up for the offering.
 Plenty of bare legs and breast shots.
-Asses laid bare in pretty panties, The boys are groomed as gladiators or philosophers, thinkers and lovers.
+Asses laid bare in pretty panties, The boys are groomed as gladiators or philosophers, thinkers, and lovers.